MikkoLipsanen/Discourse-change/README.md

 ### K-means clustering

-K-means clustering os the timepoint vectors can be performed with the code in the file `k_means.py`.
+K-means clustering of the timepoint vectors can be performed with the code in the file `k_means.py`.

 `--data_path'`: Path where the timepoint timepoint vectors were saved.
 Default path is `results/timepoint_vecs/timepoint_vecs.pkl`.